Wyndham-Forest-HOA/Wyndham-Forest-HOA/documents/Declaration of Covenants Conditions and Restrictions/Text.md

 #### Section 2.
 Amendment
 Prior to the conveyance of the first Unit, Declarant may unilaterally amend this Declaration.
 After such conveyance, the Declarant may unilaterally amend this Declaration at any time and from time to time if such amendment is; (a) to effect technical deletions, additions and revisions to the Declaration but which do not alter the substantive rights of those Owners or Mortgagees; (b) necessary to bring any provision hereof into compliance with any applicable government statutes, rule or regulation, or judicial determination; (c) necessary to enable any reputable title insurance company to issue title insurance coverage on the Units; (d) required by an institutional or governmental lender or purchaser of mortgage loans, including, for example, the Federal National Mortgage Association or Federal Home Loan Mortgage Company Corporation, to enable such lender or purchaser to make or purchase mortgage loans on the Units; (e) necessary to enable any governmental agency (n: reputable private insurance company to insure mortgage loans on the Units; or (f) necessary to annex any additional property into the Association; provided, however, any such amendment shall not adversely affect the title to any Unit unless the Owner shall consent thereto in writing.
 So long as it still OWns property described in Exhibits "A" or "B" for development as part of the Properties, the Declarant may unilaterally amend this Declaration for any other purpose.

-Thereafter and otherwise, this Declaration may be amended only by the affirmative vote or written consent, or any combination thereof, of Voting Members representing seventy-five percent (75%) of the total Class "A” votes in the Association, including seventy- five percent (75%) of Class "A“ votes held be Members other than the Declarant, and the consent of the Class "B" Member, so long as such membership exists.
+Thereafter and otherwise, this Declaration may be amended only by the affirmative vote or written consent, or any combination thereof, of Members representing seventy-five percent (75%) of the total Class ”A ” votes in the Association and the consent of the Class "B" Member, so long as such membership exists.
 In addition, the approval requirements set forth in Article XV hereof shall be met, if applicable.
+Section modified in [Amendment 3/29/2003](https://github.com/Wyndham-Forest-HOA/Wyndham-Forest-HOA/compare/Original-Governing-Docs...CCR-Amendment-2003).

 Notwithstanding the above, the percentage of votes necessary to amend a specific clause shall not be less than the prescribed percentage of affirmative votes required for action to be taken under that clause.
 Any amendment to be effective must be recorded in the Clerk's Office.